 Introduction #

-Deepfactor provides a mutating admission webhook to seamlessly run your K8s workloads with Deepfactor.
-If you would like to read more about the mutating admission webhook, you can refer to the following Kubernetes documentation article.
+Deepfactor provides a mutating admission webhook that can seamlessly scan and observe your workloads running in on premise or managed kubernetes clusters such Amazon Elastic Kubernetes Service, Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), Red Hat OpenShift etc. Deepfactor can also correlate the static scan and runtime behavior to help you not only unearth but also priortize vulnerabilities.
+If you would like to read more about Kubernetes mutating admission webhook, you can refer to the following Kubernetes documentation article.

 Mutating Admission Webhook K8s Documentation

-Deepfactor admission webhook controller works with K8s v1.19 and up
+Deepfactor admission webhook controller works with K8s v1.23 and up

 Prerequisites for installing Deepfactor Mutating Admission webhook #